 The winter of 1866 was the beginning of the end for the social experiment of Ora Labora.
 The harsh reality of not being able to quickly clear land and sow crops to turn a profit doomed the colony.
 The situation was only extended by short-term loans from its benefactor in Pennsylvania.
 Emil would place the blame of the financial situation on Faul and Kolb, but these two men had been in the Army for over two years.
 It appears that they came back to a rudderless operation.
 Upon arrival, creditors look to have descended on the two veterans looking for leadership and money to pay outstanding debts.

-The story turns from here to how Ora Labora begins to unravel and its effect on the communities of the Upper Thumb.
+The story turns from here on one of Emil’s last schemes to keep the Colony going and how Ora Labora begins to unravel and its effect on the communities of the Upper Thumb.

 Related Reading About Ora Labora